Could remote work become the norm?

 The future is going to include remote team members – but it doesn't have to be less friendly or connected.
 Use these tips and strategies to create close bonds with your team members.
 You'll not only help your employees perform at their best, but create valuable, long-term relationships as a result.

-Thinking more about how to build rapport or work withe remote team members?
+Thinking more about how to build rapport or work with remote team members?
 Here's where to continue your learning:

 - Learn why experts from the workplace, to sports, to the military agree that rapport is critical for leaders.